iloveponies/120-hour-epic-sax-marathon/structured-data.markdown

 ((fn [x] (+ x 42)) 8) ;=> 50
 ~~~

+`fn` is particularly useful with `let` to define local helper functions inside
+a function, like we did in `all-author-names`.

 ~~~ {.clojure}
 (all-author-names books) ;=> #{"China Miéville" "Octavia E. Butler"}
 ~~~